Reidmcc/rockfish/README.md

 5. Run Rockfish's `build.sh` from the main Rockfish repo directory `./scripts/build.sh`
 6. You should now have a `bin` folder in your repository with an executable: `rockfish`

-### Acknowledgements
+### Acknowledgments

 Rockfish is largely built from [Kelp](https://github.com/interstellar/kelp) components and would not be possible without them.
 Real rockfish live in [kelp forests](https://en.wikipedia.org/wiki/Kelp_forest); hence the name.

 #### Disclaimer

 Nothing in Rockfish or its documentation should be taken as investment advice.
-Rockfish is on available as-is, on the terms of the [MIT License](https://github.com/Reidmcc/rockfish/blob/master/LICENSE).
+Rockfish is available as-is, on the terms of the [MIT License](https://github.com/Reidmcc/rockfish/blob/master/LICENSE).